brightmart/machine_translation/README.md

 2.Convolutional Sequence to Sequence Learning

-3. Attention is all you need
+3.Attention is all you need

 #Preference
 ------------------------------------------------------------------------------------------------